NeuroYott/CodeDev/README.md

 # CodeDev — A Lightweight IDE by Niral Bhatt
-CodeDev is a lightweight, user-friendly Integrated Development Environment (IDE) developed by Niral Bhatt, founder of NY App Producing Studio™, a division of NeuroYott.
+CodeDev is a lightweight, user-friendly Integrated Development Environment (IDE) developed by Niral Bhatt, founder of App Producing Studio™, a division of NeuroYott.
 Designed with simplicity and efficiency in mind, CodeDev empowers developers to write and manage code across a wide variety of programming and scripting languages.

 Key Features:
 - Multi-language Support: Built-in compatibility with over 18 file types including Python, C++, Java, HTML, JSON, and more.